Homeworld 2: Prequel

-In 2013, Blackbird Interactive announced the creation of a game titled "Shipbreakers".
+In 2013, Blackbird Interactive announced the creation of a game titled Shipbreakers.
 Originally, the game developers focused on a game that carried the "essence" of Homeworld, but not directly related.
-However, Gearbox made an arrangement with Blackbird to re-brand Shipbreakers into "Homeworld: Shipbreakers"; officially tying the game as part of the Homeworld universe.
+However, Gearbox made an arrangement with Blackbird to re-brand Shipbreakers into Homeworld: Shipbreakers; officially tying the game as part of the Homeworld universe.
 The game is a prequel to the Homeworld series.
 In December 2015 the title was revealed to be Homeworld: Deserts of Kharak.
 It was released on January 20, 2016.

 Remake

-On July 19, 2013 Gearbox announced the release of Homeworld HD and Homeworld 2 HD remakes, along with the original versions of the games, for 2014.
+On July 19, 2013, Gearbox announced the release of Homeworld HD and Homeworld 2 HD remakes, along with the original versions of the games, for 2014.
 In March 2014 Homeworld HD was renamed to Homeworld Remastered Collection.
 After missing the original deadline in 2014, Homeworld Remastered Collection was released on February 25, 2015.
 The collection includes the original (with LAN multiplayer gaming removed) and remastered versions of Homeworld and Homeworld 2.
 The Remastered versions are both built on the Homeworld 2 engine and have high resolution textures and models, new graphical effects, recreated cinematic scenes, and support for HD, Ultra HD and 4K resolutions.
 Multiplayer for both games has been combined into one centralised mode.
 The Homeworld Remastered Collection was released on February 25, 2015.
 Aspyr Media released the Homeworld Remastered Collection for OSX via the Mac App store on August 6, 2015.

 Sequel

-In August 2019 publisher Gearbox announced development of Homeworld 3, which is set to be a sequel to the original series of games.
+Following successful planning and support, publisher Gearbox produced Homeworld 3, a sequel to the original series of games.
 Development of the game was partially funded through the crowdfunding platform Fig in late 2019.
-The game is being developed by Blackbird Interactive and is scheduled for release in the "first half of 2023" per latest official gameplay trailers.
+The game was developed by Blackbird Interactive and released on May 13, 2024.